 Especially great in all things mushed together is that the variety is endless.
 For example, in the warmer months, I am likely to be seen picking green things from my small pot-garden.
 Nasturtium leaves, kaffir lime leaves, lemongrass, cardamom leaf, parsley, curry leaves, basil, lemon verbena, rosemary, thyme – whatever looks good on that day.
 My handful of herbs gets chopped finely with some nuts or seeds, maybe some cheese or maybe not, garlic, maybe chilli, sometimes some rocket or spinach, lemon zest and whatever else is fresh and on my kitchen bench at the time.

-Today, some asparagus called to be used.
-It was steamed and chopped, to make a very rustic Asparagus Pesto.
+Asparagus can also be used.
+Steamed and chopped, it makes a very rustic Asparagus Pesto.
 Glorious.
 Gentle.

 Rustic Asparagus Pesto